wri/carbon-budget/readme.md

 8) In `equations.cpp`, change the number of model years.

-Strictly speaking, if only the drivers, burn year, and tree cover loss are being updated, the model only needs to be run from gain_year_count onwards (all previous model stages aren't affected by those inputs).
+Strictly speaking, if only the drivers, burn year, and tree cover loss are being updated, the model only needs to be run from forest_age_category_IPCC onwards (loss affects IPCC age category but model extent isn't affected by any of these inputs).
 However, for completeness, I suggest running all stages of the model from model_extent onwards for an update so that model outputs from all stages have the same version in their metadata and the same dates of output as the model stages that are actually being changed.